MileHacker Logo

 Required Documentation

 Gather all necessary documents well in advance.
 Your passport must remain must have six months validity beyond your intended period of stay and needs at least two blank pages.
 Two recent color passport-sized photos are usually needed.
-Provide a copy of your return or onward flight ticket and hotel bookings for your entire stay or an invitation letter from a host.
+Provide a copy of your return or onward flight ticket and hotel arrangements for your entire stay or an invitation letter from a host.
 You must show sufficient financial means to last your whole trip, often with recent bank statements.
 A Yellow Fever vaccination certificate is mandatory.

 Documentation Checklist